erajayatech/go-opentelemetry/v2/README.md

 1. New Relic (default)
 2. Jaeger (optional)
+3. Datadog (optional)

 See [Jaeger Setup Guide](./README_asset/jaeger_setup.md) for instructions on how to configure and use Jaeger alongside New Relic.

+See [Datadog Setup Guide](./README_asset/datadog_setup.md) for instructions on how to configure and use Datadog exporter.

 ## Migrate from v1